dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 * Copy the alignment to your laptop and open it in `AliView` as we did before

-#### THE FOLLOWING LINE NEEDS TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
-JUST OPEN A NEW TERMINAL WINDOW
+#### THIS NEEDS TO BE TYPED IN A WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
+JUST OPEN A NEW TERMINAL WINDOW.

 	scp -P 22110 $USERNAME@10.153.134.10:/data_tmp/$USERNAME/data/04_individual_aln/4471.aln.clipkit ~/Desktop